Unboxed-Software/solana-course/content/token22-metadata.md

 ### Create NFT with metadata-pointer

-In order to create a mint with a metadata pointer, we will have to follow these steps:
-1. Gather our needed accounts
-2. Create the `mint` account
-3. Optional: create the new `metadataAccount`
-4. Initialize the pointer.
-5. Initialize the mint.

 To create a NFT with the `metadata-pointer` extension, we need two new accounts: the `mint` and the `metadataAccount`.

-The `mint` is usually just a new `Keypair` created by `Keypair.generate()`.
+The `mint` is usually a new `Keypair` created by `Keypair.generate()`.
 The `metadataAccount` can be the `mint`'s `publicKey` if using the metadata mint extension or another metadata account like `Metaplex`.

-The `mint` is only just a `Keypair` at this point, we need to save space for it on the blockchain.
-Since all accounts on the Solana blockchain owe rent proportional to the size of the account, we need to know how big the mint account is in bytes.
-We can do this using the `getMintLen` method from the `@solana/spl-token` library.
-Since we are using the `MetadataPointer` extension, the mint account will be larger.
-Specifically because we need to store two more fields in the account `metadataAddress` and `authority`.
+At this point, the `mint` is only a `Keypair`, but we need to save space for it on the blockchain.
+All accounts on the Solana blockchain owe rent proportional to the size of the account, and we need to know how big the mint account is in bytes.
+We can use the `getMintLen` method from the `@solana/spl-token` library.
+Using the `metadata-pointer` extension causes the mint account to be larger thanks to the two new fields in the account, `metadataAddress` and `authority.`

 ```ts
 const mintLen = getMintLen([ExtensionType.MetadataPointer]);
 const lamports = await connection.getMinimumBalanceForRentExemption(mintLen);
 ```

-To actually create and initialize the `mint` with the metadata pointer, we need several instructions in a particular order:
+To create and initialize the `mint` with the metadata pointer, we need several instructions in a particular order:

-1. Create the `mint` account which reserves space on the blockchain with `web3.SystemProgram.createAccount`
+1. Create the `mint` account, which reserves space on the blockchain with `web3.SystemProgram.createAccount`
 2. Initialize the metadata pointer extension with `createInitializeMetadataPointerInstruction`
 3. Initialize the mint itself with `createInitializeMintInstruction`